 The encrypted public key is obtained by converting the octet string(s) to an element according to 11.3.7.2.5 (Octet string to element conversion).
 If conversion fails, the PKEX Commit message is silently discarded;

 The encrypted public key, C, is decrypted using PWE to produce the STA’s public key, P, according to the decryption function definition in 11.6.12.1 (General): P = elem-op(C, -PWE);

+The decrypted public key P is then validated in a group-specific fashion as described in 5.6.2.3 of NIST SP 800-56A R2.
+If validation fails, PKEX terminates unsuccessfully.

 A shared element, S, is generated using scalar-op() from 11.3.4 (Finite Cyclic groups) with the private analog to the STAs public key, priv, and the peer STA's decrypted public key, P, and a secret value, s, is derived from S using function F() from 11.3.4 (Finite cyclic groups):